-A well-crafted estate plan includes creating a will, it pays to talk with one of our will lawyers at our Doylestown and Norristown law offices.
+If you're thinking about creating a will, it pays to talk with one of our will lawyers at our Doylestown and Norristown law offices.
 A Will directs the distribution of assets to beneficiaries on death.
 Without a Will, assets are distributed to beneficiaries according to the intestate law of Pennsylvania.
 The laws of intestate succession are there to protect the surviving spouse and decedent’s children.
 But the laws of intestate succession do not take into consideration advanced estate planning needed in families that may be faced with special circumstances, such as drug and alcohol issues, a pending divorce of a child, special needs of a child or spouse, or creditor/bankruptcy issues.
 Nor do the intestate laws provide a choice to you on who you want to receive your assets.
 For example, if you do not have a spouse or children, then your assets are distributed to your parents, siblings, aunts, uncles and their children and grandchildren.
 Sometimes this order matches a person’s wishes, oftentimes it does not.
 That's where our will lawyers can help.

 A Will may also provide for the nominations of fiduciaries (Executors, Trustees, Custodians, Guardians for Minors and Incapacitated Adults).
 The powers of an Executor to administer a Will are derived from three sources: Pennsylvania Code, the decedent’s Will, and by order of the Orphans’ Court.
 Because of the Pennsylvania statutory law granting Executors the power to administer an estate is limited, a well-drafted Will should set forth additional provisions to administer a decedent’s Will otherwise, the Executor will need to seek permission through the Orphans’ Court.